9veedz/4leggedspiderbot/README.md

 A 4-legged (12-servo) walking robot controlled by an ESP32, with a built-in WiFi access point and web-based control interface for live tuning, calibration, and gait control — no app required, just a browser.

+> ⚠️ This is an ongoing hobby project — still actively being developed and subject to changes.

 ## Demo

 **Walking gait**